Most people care deeply for other people and the places where they live. This is a simple but powerful, and typically underestimated, truth.

 “A really enlightening and helpful session, giving a strong support basis for pushing for greater application of altruistic, universalist values in our museum”

-Click HERE for more information and to purchase tickets for this workshop
+More information and ticket purchases for this workshop